Political Science (POLI) | Faculty of Arts

 POLI 4125 3 credits

-The Politics of Multiculturalism in Canada
+The Politics of Multiculturalism: Canada and Beyond

 Level: UG

-Prerequisite(s): 45 credits at 1100-level or higher, including 3 POLI credits (POLI 1120 recommended)
+Prerequisite(s): 45 credits from courses at the 1100 level or higher, including 6 credits from courses in POLI

 Level: UG